Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data: Results

 The spectra of the newly-discovered sources as well as the strongly-lensed ring (Fig.~\ref{f:spec} right) show strong detection of the \ha line, [N II]$\lambda6548, 6584$ doublet, [S II]$\lambda6716, 6731$ doublet, [S III]$\lambda9069, 9531$ lines, and a tentative detection of the [O I]$\lambda6300$ line.
 These strong emission lines enable us to identify the association of the discovered sources in redshift space.

-Both SE-1 and SE-2 also appear in NIRCam and MIRI images at other wavelengths.
-We also searched in the ALMA data and found that SE-1 appears in the 835 \micron\ continuum map with a $\sim 4 \sigma$ peak, while SE-2 is associated with a tentative $2 \sigma$ peak (Fig.~\ref{f:spec} left contour).
-Both of them are also detected in the \cii 158 \micron\, line.
+Both SE-1 and SE-2 also appear in NIRCam and MIRI images from 1-10\,\micron.
+Based on this knowledge, we also performed forced photometry on the ALMA data and found that SE-1 appears in the 835 \micron\ continuum map with a $\sim 4 \sigma$ peak, while SE-2 is associated with a tentative $2 \sigma$ peak (Fig.~\ref{f:spec} left contour).
+Both of them are also detected in the \cii 158 \micron\, line adding to the spectroscopic confirmation of the redshift of the newly discovered sources.